 Why your customers should choose rubber roof shingles

 Roof contractors are faced with the everyday challenge of increasing profit margin.
 And you can do so by ensuring that no opportunities are falling through the cracks.
-One way to do this, according to the website of FollowUp Power, is through cloud innovations.
+One way to do this, according to the website of Ware Landscaping, is through cloud innovations.
 Cloud-based CRM (customer relationship management) platforms are just among the many tools that can help roof contractors streamline sales experience while effectively tracking their bids and leads.

 But apart from creating a sales pipeline that’s solid and smooth, innovations such as this allow you to know more about your company’s strongest selling points.
 And throughout the years, more and more American households are switching to rubber as the material of their choice.
 In fact, some roof contractors saw an increase of sales in rubber roof shingles.
 Here’s how U.S. households can benefit from rubber roofs:

 Unlike other conventional materials, such as wood and asphalt, rubber roof shingles are lighter and thus easier to haul.
 Also, rubber materials are so durable that they won’t break even when stepped on during installation.

 Rubber roof shingles are made from recycled rubbers, usually from used tires.
 By choosing such type of shingle for your roofing needs, you are allowing the environment to benefit as well.

 If there is one thing that many homeowners love about rubber roofs, it is their durability.
 In fact, a typical rubber roof can last up to five decades with proper maintenance.

 Rubber is known to be a good insulator.
 During hot summer days, you can expect rubber roofs to keep the heat away by reflecting as many UV rays as possible.
 During winter, rubber roofs also help in insulating your indoors, cutting energy costs.